-The Wiltshire Horn is an old breed of hair sheep, is native to England.
+The Wiltshire Horn is an old breed of hair sheep, native to England.
 As its name implies, both sexes carry horns.
 Wiltshires grow a short fleece of wool that is shed annually.
 With the rising popularity of hair sheep, Wiltshire Horns have been "rediscovered" in the UK and other places where they are being used to develop improved breeds of hair sheep (e.g. Wiltipoll, Easy Care).
 At one point, the Wiltshire Horn was crossed into the Katahdin to improve size and carcass quality, but selection against horns has diminished its influence.

-Several other breeds of hair sheep can be found in the Americas.
-It's possible, that some of these breeds may eventually find their way to the U.S. The Pelibüey and Santa Inês, are of Caribbean or West African ancestry and would be expected to have similar attributes as the hair sheep breeds already here.
+Several other breeds of hair sheep can be found in the Americas, and it's possible that some of these breeds may eventually find their way into the U.S. The Pelibüey and Santa Inês are of Caribbean or West African ancestry and would be expected to have similar attributes as the hair sheep breeds already here.

 The mostly red Pelibüey comprises more than 75 percent of Cuba's sheep population.
 It is raised throughout the Caribbean and Mexico.
 The Santa Inês is a multi-colored Brazilian hair sheep that is larger and longer-legged than other hair sheep breeds.

 Two breeds of South African hair sheep, the Damara and Meatmaster, are currently raised in Canada.
 The Damara is a fat-tailed sheep, probably best adapted to arid climates.
 The Meatmaster is an improved hair sheep, developed by crossing fat-tailed sheep (e.g. Damara) with well-muscled British and European breeds.
 Like its parent breeds, it is probably best adapted to arid climates.

 People are initially drawn to hair sheep because of the lack of need for shearing.
 In addition, there there isn't much money in wool these days, unless you produce superfine wool, direct market fleeces to hand spinners, or add value to your clip.
 Consequently, wool tends to be a cost of production for most producers, as it often costs more to shear it off and get it to market than what it brings in the market place.
 Thus, the growth in hair sheep numbers.